pikepdf/pikepdf/docs/objects.rst

 *   :class:`pikepdf.Name` - the type used for keys in PDF Dictionary objects
 *   :class:`pikepdf.String` - a text string
     (treated as ``bytes`` and ``str`` depending on context)
-*   :class:`pikepdf.Null` - a sentinel used to represent a Null value

 These may be thought of as subclasses of ``pikepdf.Object``.
 (Internally they **are** ``pikepdf.Object``.)